ChangshengZhang/MFE/mit_sloan.md

 	+ internship, passion and interests in fielf in finance.
 	+ math

++ GRE math sub:
+	+ Have grades, show it; no, it's fine.

 + Another one is about employment after graduation.
 I have read the placement report of MIT, CMU and Columnbia, I have to admit the fact that there is a distinctive gap between MIT adn CMU in base salary.
 Maybe there is some unkonwn reason not shown in the report.
 What is main reason contribute to this difference.

 	+ reputation